zulaihaUKM/HomeBusinessProduct/README.md

 ## About Project

 ## Data Relation
-The figure of data relationship of collected data is shown as in
+The figure of data relationship of collected data is shown as in the file attached, named 'Shopee Product Table Relationship.png'.
+Below are the explanations regarding the relationship between each table:
 * ***stores*** - ***product*** Table
 ## To Upload sql File Into Xampp/Laragon